 Three panelists say the price surge is due to institutional investors embracing cryptocurrency, while two say it’s because retail investors believe it’s a good time to buy.

-Ajay Shresthra, a PhD candidate at the University of Saskatchewan, suggests that as NASDAQ prepares for cryptocurrency trading on its exchange, it’s contributing to the price surge.
+Ajay Shrestha, a PhD candidate at the University of Saskatchewan, suggests that as NASDAQ prepares for cryptocurrency trading on its exchange, it’s contributing to the price surge.
 Nafis Alam, associate professor at Henley Business School, says another factor may be an impending financial crisis, while Rouge Ventures Managing Director Desmond Marshall thinks Russia going full force in supporting crypto is a key reason for the price surge.

 Bitcoin price predictions